opencomputeproject/OpenNetworkLinux/docs/README-proxy.md

 While everyone's setup is different, hopefully these directions help reduce that pain.

-* Update the git modules to point to http: instead of git:

-       sed -i -e 's/git:/http:/' $ONL/.gitmodules

 * Make sure you have apt-cacher-ng installed in your host (non-docker) environment and that docker starts it.
 Next, configure it to use your proxy: